twpalab/twpasolver/_sources/installation.rst.txt

   git clone https://github.com/twpalab/twpasolver

-then to install it in normal mode:
+then to install the package in normal mode:

 .. code-block:: bash